GLIMPSE OF ACTIVITIES

 Research Interest: Philology, Literature, History

 Testimonial: “I greatly appreciate the opportunity to undertake a three-month internship at CESASS from July to September 2019.
 To complete a mandatory module in my master’s degree at the Southeast Asian Studies Department of Goethe University Frankfurt, students were obligated to enhance their scientific practical skills.
-I choose to pursue an internship at CSASS based on a colleague’s recommendation.
+I choose to pursue an internship at CESASS based on a colleague’s recommendation.
 Some valuable moments at that time are worth recalling.

 I undertook the internship during the summer semester break of 2019 so that I didn’t have to miss any class of my master’s program.
 As I arrived at CESASS to start the internship, I was inquired about the outline of my master’s research.
 The CESASS staff proved to be exceptionally supportive, facilitating my connection with two lecturers from the Faculty of Cultural Sciences at UGM, who provided valuable insights on my research topic and recommended relevant materials for reference.
 This support helped me develop critical thinking in dealing with my research data later on.
 The CESASS even scheduled a public talk where I could share my research idea and thus receive some critical feedback from the audience.